CarmenK2/ETL-project/README.md

 * Reset index for each of the wineries
 * Drop column 'index'
 * Find unique values for wineries
-* Create a list of unique wineries to use for Google API to find location of wineries
+* Create a dataframe of unique wineries to use for Google API to find location of wineries

 #### Step 2 - Find winery latitudes and longitudes utilising Google API
+* Rename wineries that contain '&' to and to enable latitude and longitude search
+* Create a loop with error exception to extract latitude and longitude for each unique winerey

+#### Step 3 - Find soil composition data utilising Agric Soil API
 *
-* Create a loop to extract latitude and longitude for each unique winerey
+*

+#### Step 4 - Transform WaetherData.csv
+*
+*

+#### Step 5 - Transform WineProductionSummary.csv
+*
+*

-#### Step 3 - Find winery latitudes and longitudes utilising Google API
+#### Step 6 - Transform WineSalesSummary.csv
+*
+*

 ### Challenges
 *
 *

 ## Load
 ... why did we choose this method